YGcloudsec/YGcloudsec.github.io/index.md

 # YGcloudsec Cyber Security Home

 Hello everyone, thanks for coming to check out my page.
-This is where I will list my CyberSec projects and talk a little about my self.
+This is where I will list my CyberSec projects and talk a little about my self and my journey.

-I am a Cyber Security Professional currently looking for a job.
+I am a Cyber Security Professional currently looking to join a team working as a Cloud Security Engineer or a similar position .
 After working several years at one of the top crypto currency exchanges here in the States.
-I was a Security Analyst L2 working mostly on EDR and breaches.
+I was a Security Analyst L2 working mostly on EDR, breaches and triaging.
 After working that position for a couple of years I decided to move more towards IAM and Cloud/Network Egineering.
 I find the problems to be more interesting and hours less grueling.

 Some of the certifications I got to further re-enforce my background are: Comtpia Network + and Security +, SPLUNK CORE Certified User and AZ-900.
 More to come shortly